Julian Huxley: Mid career

 As the 1930s started, Huxley travelled widely and took part in a variety of activities which were partly scientific and partly political.
 In 1931 Huxley visited the USSR at the invitation of Intourist, where initially he admired the results of social and economic planning on a large scale.
 Later, back in the United Kingdom, he became a founding member of the think tank Political and Economic Planning.

 In the 1930s Huxley visited Kenya and other East African countries to see the conservation work, including the creation of national parks.

 In 1933, he was one of eleven people involved in the appeal that led to the foundation of the British Trust for Ornithology (BTO), an organisation for the study of birds in the British Isles.
 From 1933 to 1938 he was a member of the committee for Lord Hailey's African Survey.

+In 1934, Huxley published If I Were Dictator, a collection of essays outlining his personal views on social and political reform.
+In it, he proposed that first marriages should be treated as one-year trials, with either party able to dissolve the marriage on request within a year, provided it was childless.

 In 1935 Huxley was appointed secretary to the Zoological Society of London, and spent much of the next seven years running the society and its zoological gardens, the London Zoo and Whipsnade Park, alongside his writing and research.
 The previous Director, Peter Chalmers Mitchell, had been in post for many years, and had skillfully avoided conflict with the Fellows and Council.
 Things were rather different when Huxley arrived.
-Huxley was not a skilled administrator; his wife said "He was impatient… and lacked tact".
+Huxley was not a skilled administrator; his wife said "He was impatient... and lacked tact".
 He instituted a number of changes and innovations, more than some approved of.
 For example, Huxley introduced a whole range of ideas designed to make the Zoo child-friendly.
 Today, this would pass without comment; but then it was more controversial.
 He fenced off the Fellows' Lawn to establish Pets Corner; he appointed new assistant curators, encouraging them to talk to children; he initiated the Zoo Magazine.
 Fellows and their guests had the privilege of free entry on Sundays, a closed day to the general public.
 Today, that would be unthinkable, and Sundays are now open to the public.
 Huxley's mild suggestion (that the guests should pay) encroached on territory the Fellows thought was theirs by right.